Singh-Lab/DeMaSk/docs/index.rst

 Corresponding functions can be run in Python code:

-.. autofunction:: demask.homologs.find_homologs
+.. autofunction:: demask.find_homologs

-.. autofunction:: demask.predict.run_demask
+.. autofunction:: demask.run_demask

 User-generated matrix and coefficients
 --------------------------------------